civican/legisinfo/44-1/bills/C-61/bill_text.md

 Subject to the choice specified by a First Nation governing body, the quality of drinking water on the First Nation lands of that First Nation must at least meet the guidelines set out in the Guidelines for Canadian Drinking Water Quality or the drinking water standards in place in the province or territory where the First Nation lands are located.

+### Section 14.1

+The quality of water and source water available on the First Nation lands of a First Nation and in a protection zone under the jurisdiction of that First Nation must be consistent with the rights recognized and affirmed by section 35 of the `Constitution Act, 1982`.

 ### Section 15

-The quantity of water available on the First Nation lands of a First Nation must meet the drinking, cooking, sanitation, hygiene, safety, fire protection and emergency management needs of the First Nation, based on its current and projected water usage needs.
+The quantity of water available on the First Nation lands of a First Nation must meet the drinking, cooking, sanitation, hygiene, safety, fire protection and emergency management needs of the First Nation, **taking into account its cultural and spiritual needs and** based on its current and projected water usage needs.

 ### Section 16